Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/02_CPE.md

-The PE does not use the versions of many libraries determined by the loaded modules at runtime but instead uses default versions of libraries (which are actually in `/opt/cray/pe/lib64` on the system) which correspond to the version of the programming environment that is set as the default when installed.
+The PE does not use the versions of many libraries determined by the loaded modules at runtime but instead uses default versions of libraries (which are actually in `/opt/cray/pe/lib64` on the system) which correspond to the version of the programming environment that is set as the system default when installed.
 This is very much the behaviour of Linux applications also that pick standard libraries in a few standard directories and it enables many programs build with the HPE Cray PE to run without reconstructing the environment and in some cases to mix programs compiled with different compilers with ease (with the